djsmith-90/blogdown-website/content/experience.md

 ## Employment

  - **Senior Research Associate in Health and Religious/Spiritual Beliefs and Behaviours** _University of Bristol_ (September 2021 - present)
+ - **Visiting lecturer in Public Health** _Plymouth Marjon University_ (October 2023 - present)
  - **Senior Research Associate in Epidemiology** _University of Bristol_ (March 2020 - April 2022)
  - **ALSPAC Data Pipeline Manager** _University of Bristol_ (January 2020 - September 2021)
  - **Research Associate in Epidemiology** _University of Bristol_ (October 2019 - March 2020)
  - **Data Preparation Assistant at ALSPAC** _University of Bristol_ (August 2016 - December 2019)
- - **Post-Graduate Teaching Assistant** _UCL_ (September 2013 - April 2016)
+ - **Post-Graduate Teaching Assistant in Anthropology** _UCL_ (September 2013 - April 2016)

 ## Teaching

  - Co-developed and co-lead the Stata Unit for MSc Epidemiology programme at University of Bristol (current)
+ - Developed and lead the 'Epidemiology and Statistics for Public Health' module as a visiting lecturer at Plymouth Marjon University (Sept 2023 - Jan 2024)
  - Personal academic tutor for MSc Epidemiology students at University of Bristol (current)
- - Co-lead the 'Introduction to Stata' Bristol Medical School short courses, and tutor on the 'Advanced Stata' and 'Multiple Imputation for Missing Data' short courses (current)
+ - Co-lead the 'Introduction to Stata' Bristol Medical School short courses, and tutor on the 'Advanced Stata', 'Multiple Imputation for Missing Data' and 'Advanced Missing Data' short courses (current)
  - Seminar leader for 'Human Behavioural Ecology' module at UCL (former)
  - Lab assistant for 'Introduction for Biological Anthropology' module at UCL (former)